viniciuskneves/articles/prettier-eslint-typescript/README.md

 }
 ```

-I will assume that we've the following ESLint configuration:
+I will assume that we have the following ESLint configuration:

 ```javascript
 // .eslintrc.js